Bhutan: History

-Political reform and modernisation
+Political reform and modernization

+In the late 20th and early 21st centuries, Bhutan underwent significant economic and social modernization.
+Schools, hospitals and roads were built, diseases such as leprosy and polio were eradicated, and literacy climbed significantly, reaching 98% among young people and 72% in the population at large.
+Bhutan's life expectancy at birth is 75, putting it at four years higher than the global average.

 Bhutan's political system has recently changed from an absolute monarchy to a constitutional monarchy.
 King Jigme Singye Wangchuck transferred most of his administrative powers to the Council of Cabinet Ministers and allowed for impeachment of the King by a two-thirds majority of the National Assembly.

 In 1999, the government lifted a ban on television and internet, making Bhutan one of the last countries to introduce television.
-In his speech, the King said that television was a critical step to the modernisation of Bhutan as well as a major contributor to the country's gross national happiness, but warned that the "misuse" of this new technology could erode traditional Bhutanese values.
+In his speech, the King said that television was a critical step to the modernization of Bhutan as well as a major contributor to the country's Gross National Happiness, but warned that the "misuse" of this new technology could erode traditional Bhutanese values.

 A new constitution was presented in early 2005.
 In December 2005, Wangchuck announced that he would abdicate the throne in his son's favour in 2008.
 On 9 December 2006, he announced that he would abdicate immediately.
 This was followed by the first national parliamentary elections in December 2007 and March 2008.
 On 6 November 2008, 28-year-old Jigme Khesar Namgyel Wangchuck was crowned king.
+On 1 January 2011, Bhutan’s 1949 treaty with India, which gave India a consultative role in Bhutan’s foreign relations, came into effect in its revised form, granting Bhutan formal independence in international relations, in turn, ending India’s 100-year-long suzerainty over Bhutan.